10 Real Terraform Interview Questions (and Expert Answers!) — 2025 DevOps Guide

 Question 4: What is the actual function of plan, apply, destroy, and refresh?

-Think of them as: preview, execute, delete, and sync.
+Read them as: preview, execute, delete, sync.

 terraform plan— shows what will changeterraform apply— actually makes the changesterraform destroy— deletes everything in your configterraform refresh— syncs the state with reality